SankethHonavar/MedMCQA_LangGraph_Chatbot/README.md

 ## 🧪 Dataset

 We use the [MedMCQA](https://huggingface.co/datasets/medmcqa) dataset from HuggingFace.
 It's a large-scale, multiple-choice QA dataset curated from medical entrance exams like NEET-PG.
+It contains over 194,000 questions covering pharmacology, pathology, microbiology, and more.

 ---